 There are three levels of support available to businesses who fall into the eligible categories listed above and whose application is successful.
 The level of support that successful applicants will receive is based on the Total Net Annual Value (NAV) of the property from which the business operates:

 - Lower rate: £800 for each week that the restrictions apply for:

-- a business that is the sole occupant operating from a property with an NAV of £15,000 or less,
+- a business that is the primary occupant operating from a property with an NAV of £15,000 or less,

-- a guesthouse or bed & breakfast with a capital value (which means it is valued as a domestic property for rates); or
+- a hotel, guesthouse, guest accommodation, hostel, bunkhouse, self-catering establishment or bed & breakfast with a capital value (which means it is valued as a domestic property for rates); or

 - a business that is the occupier of a part of a property which is restricted with any NAV.